garygr2002/Rebalance/README.md

 ### Code Metrics

-As of version v1.1.4 (31 March, 2022), the software consists of the following:
+As of version v1.1.4 (31 March 2022), the software consists of the following:

 * 208 Java code files organized into 16 packages
 * 4,975 blank lines inserted for code readability